 What is Memory Foam Made of?

-Memory foam is typically a blend of polyurethane and other chemicals that make it more dense.
-This density exists to aid the foam in keeping shape, which allows memory foam mattresses to last up to 10 years.
-Because of its raised viscosity, it is also called viscoelastic polyurethane foam.
-Memory foam is made react to body heat and conform to your body’s shape, giving it the wonderful supportive properties everyone loves in a mattress.
+Memory foam is typically a blend of polyurethane and other chemicals.
+The density of memory foam helps the material keep its shape, a quality that allows memory foam mattresses to last up to 10 years or longer.
+Because of its high viscosity, it’s also called viscoelastic polyurethane foam.
+Memory foam is made to react to body heat and conform to your body’s shape, giving it a “hugging” supportiveness.

-The first thing that comes to your mind when I say cooling memory foam is probably gel.
 Combining cooling gel and memory foam works two ways: gel layers and gel infusion.
-Gel layers are usually utilized in hybrid mattresses with memory foam layers.
-This type of gel is phase-changing gel which cools you down when heat is detected.
-Gel memory foam infusions are when the gel beads are mixed in with the memory foam instead of layering.
+Gel layers are usually included in hybrid mattresses with memory foam layers.
+This type of gel is phase-changing gel designed to cool you down when heat builds up.
+Gel memory foam infusions involve adding gel beads to the memory foam instead of layering.

 Air Cooling Foam

-Cooling sheets are specially designed to have looser weaves and lower thread counts to make it so that air flows rather than gets trapped.
+Cooling sheets are specially designed with looser weaves and lower thread counts to improve airflow.
 They incorporate moisture-wicking technology to absorb sweat as quickly as it’s produced for a lower body temperature at night.
 There are also specially made comforters that are breathable and cool to the touch.

-According to WebMD we lose 10% of the body’s heat through our heads, meaning traditional memory foam pillows trap that 10% and radiate it back.
-Cooling pillows, however, are designed to draw heat from the body, release a cooling effect, or both.
-Using materials such as activated charcoal or bamboo keep a cooling pillow, well cooling.
+Cooling pillows are designed to draw heat from the body, release a cooling effect, or both.
+Many use materials such as activated charcoal or naturally breathable bamboo.